Cryptomining Malware

 Cryptomining malware operates by:

-- Infecting Devices: Attackers typically deploy the malware through phishing emails, malicious websites, or compromised applications.
-Once the malware is installed, it begins to use the device’s CPU and, in some cases, its GPU to perform mining operations.
+Infecting Devices: Attackers typically deploy the malware through phishing emails, malicious websites, or compromised applications.
+Once the malware is installed, it uses the device’s CPU and, in some cases, its GPU to perform mining operations.

-- Hiding Activities: To evade detection, cryptomining malware often uses techniques to minimize its visibility.
-This can include disabling task managers or running processes under generic names that blend in with legitimate software.
+Hiding Activities: Crypto mining malware often uses techniques to minimize its visibility to evade detection.
+These can include disabling task managers or running processes under generic names that blend in with legitimate software.

 The Impact of Cryptomining Malware